DecenterApps/Cryptographics/README.md

 Cryptographics is powered by the Ethereum blockchain and each Cryptographic is stored as a unique ERC721 token.

+You can try creating cryptographics by visiting [cryptographics.app](https://cryptographics.app)

 ### Run with pre-deployed contracts:
 ```
 $ yarn